calebschoepp/nqq/list-post.md

 # Challenges

 Congratulations!
 We've just finished a complete implementation of a performant list data type.
 This is no small feat.
-Programming in Clox will certainly be a lot easier now that we can store lists of data.
+Lists will certainly make programming in Clox much nicer.
+I hope that working through this with me will give you the courage to go build some features on your own too.
+Thanks for reading!

 If you are looking for more things to explore beyond what we've gone over in this post then you are in luck.
 Following in the footsteps of Crafting Interpreters, I've included some challenges below.
-Thanks for reading!

 1. More fully featured languages often present a wider variety of ways to access items in a list.
 This includes negative indexing and slicing.
 Negative indexing is quite simple; an index of `-1` accesses the last item, `-2` the second last, and so forth.
 Slicing allows a user to easily extract and operate on portions of a list.
-In Python something like `myList[2:8:2]` would take every second item of the list starting at index `2` and going to index `8`.
-Add negative indexing and a native function with the signature `Value slice(start, stop, step)` to Clox.
+In Python, something like `myList[2:8:2]` would take every second item of the list starting at index `2` and going to index `8` exclusive.
+Try supporting negative indexing in `OP_INDEX_SUBSCR`.
+Then try adding a native function with the signature `Value slice(start, stop, step)`.

-2. Making `append` and `delete` native functions was the easiest to implement but is uncommon in other languages.
+2. Making `append` and `delete` native functions kept the implementation simple, but is uncommon in other languages.
 Two other options exist.
-These could be keywords that form a statement e.g. `del foo[0]`.
+Append and delete could be keywords that form a statement e.g. `delete foo[0]`.
 This statement would then be compiled down into some new opcodes.
 Alternatively, append and delete could be made into methods on a list object.
 This would require some more rewiring of Clox but would perhaps be more idiomatic.
 Pick the approach you prefer and try implementing it.

 3. Most languages have a unified theory on iterable types.
 This includes how you work with lists/arrays, iterators, strings, generators and more.
 Currently, our implementation is pretty lacking in this area.
 Research on how other languages implement iterators and try adding them to Clox.
 Additionally, try adding the ability to index individual characters of a Clox string.